 The Gram 14 2-in-1 also lacks a Thunderbolt 3 port, a future-proof connection that should be a given on any premium-priced laptop.
 Still, few laptops are as featherweight as the Gram 14 2-in-1, which puts it in a class of its own.

 Read our full LG Gram 14 2-in-1 review.

-Compared with the Surface Go, the Surface Go 2 has a larger display, faster Core m3 processors and battery life rated at 10 hours.
-The Surface Go 2 might not give you everything these other Surface Pro 7 alternatives provide, but it's essentially the same tablet at a much cheaper price, albeit, with lesser features and performance.
+Compared with the Surface Go, the Surface Go 2 has a larger display, faster Core m3 processors and a battery that lasts longer than 11 hours.
+The Surface Go 2 might not give you everything these other Surface Pro 7 alternatives provide, but it's essentially the same tablet at a much cheaper price, albeit, with fewer features and slower performance.